WalletScrutiny/WalletScrutinyCom/_android/com.spot.spot.md

 > Spot will shut down definitely on April 30, 2024

 Apart from that, the app has not made its source code available.
+Users are permanently stopped upon opening the app and may no longer create a new wallet or backup.

 ## Review 2020-11-16